datatrail-jhu/00_intro/manuscript/10_datacamp.md

 This is the DataCamp quiz

 {choose-answers: 4}
 ?
-What will we use DataCamp for?
+What is DataCamp used for?

 C) Learning to program in R
+C) Getting practice with R
 o) Making presentations of data analyses
 o) Writing textbooks
 o) Learning database management